 But it is clear that there was a significant gulf between the entire way of life of the occupants of these two houses.
 Even if walking along the covered alleys of Trimithis toward the house of Serenos one would not feel that one had left the Egyptian oasis environment, once one stepped inside the door the whole feeling changed, just as it did inside the mansions of Kellis.
 The décor of the reception room told the visitor at a glance that the occupants belonged to a part of society formed by traditional Greek paideia and specifically by the Roman imperial version of that cultural formation.
 When dinner was served, it would have included standard Mediterranean ingredients and meats to suit a Roman palate.
-It would probably have been served on a stibadium [Figure 16 about here], a half-circle-shaped dining bench, like the one that the family built in the adjacent street in the second phase of the house, a form characteristic of the Roman world in the third century and later.
+It would probably have been served on a stibadium [image 39], like the one that the family built in the adjacent street in the second phase of the house, a form characteristic of the Roman world in the third century and later.
 Wine was the beverage.
 The landlord who was the host could match poetic quotations with his guests and perhaps tease them that he was going to serve Helen's potion to them after the meal.

 Five minutes walk away, the household was much more distinctively Egyptian; adjacent to the house was a large courtyard with the animals essential to the owner's daily livelihood.
 He kept his records in Greek, but the walls were unadorned except for some whitewash, and neither classical mythology in artistic representation nor classical literature greeted the visitor, who ate bread of emmer wheat and perhaps a saddle of goat or, as a special treat, some freshly-caught gazelle.
-Probably they drank wine, however-beer had lost its dominant place in Egyptian drinking by this time.
+Probably they drank wine.
 This house was far from unmarked by Greek and Roman rule of Egypt for six hundred years, but it is a strong reminder of just how varied and individual the integration of the population of a remote city like Trimithis into the Roman Empire was.

 A couple of hundred years earlier, a much more distinctive Egyptian tradition was being maintained, the pyramid.
 Far from being only a feature of the Old Kingdom or limited to royalty, pyramids were a pervasive part of Egyptian funerary culture through the ages.
 Those of the Roman period have not generally survived to a level at which we can form any visual impression of them, but at Trimithis we have the only standing mud-brick pyramid of the Roman period.
-When we began work at Amheida, much of its masonry still stood, but undermined at the corners by treasure-seeking and then split in the middle, probably as a result of this destabilization.
+When we began work at Amheida, much of its masonry still stood, but undermined at the corners by treasure-seeking and then split in the middle, probably as a result of this destabilization [image 40].
 Our architect, Nicholas Warner, directed a multi-year program of investigation, cleaning, reinforcing, and partial reconstruction.
-[Figure 17 about here] At the conclusion of the work, the surviving masses, although still visible, were fully supported by new brickwork to protect them from further erosion.
+You see it here first with corner support added [image 41] and then with more extensive rebuilding [image 42].
+At the conclusion of the work, the surviving masses, although still visible, were fully supported by new brickwork to protect them from further erosion [image 43; from the air, image 44].